-Pneumatic tires are a popular wheel option in industrial caster applications.
-Pneumatic tires are wheels with a metal hub with a rubber tire mounted to it.
-Instead of being solid in nature, the tire is filled with air or foam to the desired pressure level to achieve the appropriate load and deflection characteristics.
+Pneumatic tires are a popular wheel option in industrial caster applications, but cushion tread wheels are a great alternative, depending on the application.
+Pneumatic tires are wheels with a metal hub and a rubber tire.
+Instead of being solid, the tire is filled with air or foam to the desired pressure level to achieve the appropriate load and deflection characteristics.

 Pros